Mission and Vision

 2015- 119 cases

 - There are more than 30 million widows in India.

 - Every 4th household in India has a widow.

-- 50% of the widows in India are over 50 years of age.
-Many were married and became widows while still young girls.
-Many widows are blamed for their husband’s deaths.
+- A woman is raped every 13 minutes in India.50% of the widows in India are over 50 years of age.
+Many are married and became widows while they were still young girls.
+Still, people blame many widows for their husband’s death.

 - A report by the United Nations Population Fund found the number of